 “69,000 is still too many kids being traumatized at school,” she says.

 There are parts of the country where school officials in recent months have reinstated corporal punishment or voiced support for it, however.
-Last summer, the school board in Cassville, Missouri, voted to bring it back after two decades of not using it.
-And a school board member in Collier County, Florida, announced after his election in November that he wanted schools across the region to reintroduce physical discipline.
+In 2022, the school board in Cassville, Missouri, voted to bring it back after two decades of not using it.
+And a school board member in Collier County, Florida, announced after his election last November that he wanted schools across the region to reintroduce physical discipline.

 3. Learn the legal history of school corporal punishment in the U.S.